|Distance between Plants – 15in||Distance between Rows – 30in||Germination within 20 days|

 HOW TO TRANSPLANT

 For an extra early crop you can plant a few seed potatoes into large pots and keep in the greenhouse, see video for more details.

-Likes to grow with Beans, Cabbages, Peas, Sweetcorn, Marigolds, Nasturtiums, Horseradish and Nettles.
+COMPANION PLANTING:prefer to be planted with Beans, Cabbages, Peas, Sweetcorn, Marigolds, Nasturtiums, Horseradish and Nettles.

 Feel free to add your own hints and tips in the comments below.
 Please include your location in the world as part of your comment.
 Click here to return to the main Growing Guide page.
 Thank you.

 USING IN THE KITCHEN

 RELATED VIDEOS FOR

 SEAN’S PERSONAL GROWING NOTES FOR